Song Surgery traces the origins of songs for Baby Boomers and Gen X

 “There’s a dearth of music podcasts geared towards attracting older generations,” Holmes observes, noting a Statista finding (March 2021) that although listenership is steadily increasing in that aging demographic, just 22 percent of adults 55 and older had listened to a podcast the previous month, as compared to 49 percent of 12-34 year-olds; Holmes himself had never tuned in to a podcast until January.
 “I plead guilty to being in that 78 percent,” he admits, adding, “these songs have intriguing histories that deserve to be included in our canon of popular music.”

-Affiliate links: This page links to Apple Podcasts.
-We may receive a commission for purchases made using them.
-Affiliate links are added automatically.
+This page contains automated links to Apple Podcasts.
+We may receive a commission for any purchases made.